About Western Resource Advocates

 - Ability to apply communications skills to persuade, influence, or lead others on complex subjects;

-- Self-motivated, works well independently and enjoys collaborating with a team;
+- Self-motivated, work well independently from a remote office, and enjoy collaborating with a team;

 - Strong organizational skills, with attention to detail and follow‐through;